This post may contain affiliate links. This means if you click on the link and purchase

 Here are 5 ways to kick your shopping addictions for good.
 If you have any ideas to add, please leave them in the comment section at the bottom of the page.
 Thanks and enjoy!

 Don't run away!
-I know this is an annoying suggestion, but it doesn't have to be complicated or time-consuming.
-You can do this with a simple Microsoft Excel spreadsheet or you could use a software like Quicken.
-However you decide to do it, tally up how much you're spending and what your spending it on every day.
-Do this for at least a month, so you can get an idea of what the numbers are.
-Things really add up quickly; it might surprise you (and scare the addiction to shopping right out).
+I know keeping track of expenses is an annoying suggestion, but it doesn't have to be complicated or time-consuming.
+You can do this with a simple Microsoft Excel spreadsheet, you could use an expense-tracking software like Quicken or take advantage of an app on your phone.
+However you decide to do it, tally up how much you're spending and what you're spending it on every day.

 Before purchasing something, I always think to myself first: